ubc-tuehoang/Exploring-NotebookLM-Insights/README.md

 ## What is NotebookLM?

 My first **NotebookLM** is powered by an advanced **Google’s Gemini multimodal large language model** and generates responses strictly based on the content (PDF, website, text, video) you upload.
-Additionally, I am using a **Pixel 9 Pro** smartphone, equipped with Google’s Tensor G4 chip and integrated with Google One AI, to enhance performance and AI capabilities.
+Additionally, I am using a **Pixel 9 Pro** smartphone with Google’s Tensor G4 chip and integrated with Google One AI, to enhance performance and AI capabilities.

 ---